galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 # Before starting

 This part will present the type of data you need to run the ecoregionalization workflow.
-This data will be download in the next part of the tutorial.
+This data will be downloaded in the next part of the tutorial.

 ## Environmental data

 The first data you will need to run this workflow is environmental data.
-As defined above, environmental data are any measurements or information that describe environmental processes, location or conditions.
+As defined above, environmental data are any measurement or information that describe environmental processes, location or conditions.
 This workflow accepts several types of environmental parameters like temperature or soil type.
-However, there is a mandatory file format, the tabular format (.tsv) and each pixel of the study area must be described in this file by associating latitude and longitude with environmental parameters.
+However, there is a mandatory file format, the tabular format (.tsv), and each pixel of the study area must be described in this file by associating latitude and longitude with environmental parameters.

 In the Dumont D'Urville sea region use case presented in this tutorial, seventeen abiotic and physical parameters of the Dumont D’Urville sea region are used.
 They were taken from oceanographic models and in situ measurements {% cite Hemery2011 %}.
-The physical oceanographic parameters are mean temperature and its standard deviation, mean salinity, and its standard deviation, mean current magnitude and its standard deviation, maximum current bearing, maximum current magnitude and sea ice production.
+The physical oceanographic parameters are mean temperature and its standard deviation, mean salinity and its standard deviation, mean current magnitude and its standard deviation, maximum current bearing, maximum current magnitude and sea ice production.
 Bathymetric parameters are depth, slope, and rugosity.
 And finally, the seabed substrate composition was characterized by percentages of biogenic carbonate, biogenic silica, gravel, sand, and mud.

-This is an example of environmental file input in this workflow:
+Here an example of environmental file input:

 +------+------+---------+------+------+
 | long | lat  |  Carbo  | Grav | ...  |